teuthid/eq/README.md

 Based on the amateur and hobby framework allows writing cross-platform software - Arduino.

 * Fan speed control based on current humidity and temperature measurements.
-* Display of current humidity and temperature values, and their trends.
+* Display of current humidity and temperature values, and their trends in time.
 * Measuring the actual fan speed (tachometer) and displaying it.
+* Monitoring the internal temperature of the controller (the housing is hermetic) and sleeping the device when the set temperature is exceeded.
+* The ability to manually force the maximum fan speed for a given period of time.
+* Automatic display switching off after a specified time; the display turns on after increasing the light intensity in the room or after manual enforcement.
+* Self-diagnostics of sensors during controller startup.